Less is More: The Influence of Pruning on the Explainability of CNNs: Limitations

-Figure~\ref{fig:exp2-sample} shows the occlusion-maps for all five CPRs.
-For this sample, inter-rater agreement was reasonably high.
-Respondents who did not choose the correct answer all selected 'I don't know / None of the above'.
-Looking at the occlusion-maps, we observe that the CPR 1, CPR 8, and CPR 32 models base their prediction more on latent features of the image such as the pose of the human and the presence of a tree, while the CPR 2 and particularly the CPR 4 model base their decision on the object in question, a chainsaw, itself.
+In Experiment 2, we report a rather high reliability score.
+In comparison to the subjectiveness of perceived explainability, Experiment 2 proposes an objective measure with clear ground truth, as an image always includes one of the ten Imagenette classes.
+If the respondents were not able to recognize the image class, they had the chance to choose `I don't know / None of the above'.
+Figure~\ref{fig:exp2-sample} shows the occlusion maps for all five CRs.
+For this sample, inter-rater agreement is reasonably high.
+Respondents who did not choose the correct answer all selected `I don't know / None of the above'.
+Looking at the occlusion maps, we observe that the CR 1, CR 8, and CR 32 models base their prediction more on latent features of the image such as the pose of the human and the presence of a tree, while the CR 2 and particularly the CR 4 model base their decision on the object in question, a chainsaw, itself.
 Hence, it does not seem surprising that humans struggle to classify these samples correctly.